-The plot opens in the futuristic city of Zanarkand, where a cheerful sports star named Tidus is preparing for a game of blitzball, a bombastic combination of rugby and water polo.
-No sooner has the game begun than a mysterious Ronin appears, and along with him, a giant sphere of watery doom that engulfs the city and reduces it to neon kindling.
+The plot opens in the Mega City of Zanarkand, where a cheerful sports star named Tidus is preparing for a game of blitzball, a sci-fi combination of rugby and water polo.
+No sooner has the game begun than a giant sphere of watery doom engulfs the city and reduces it to neon kindling.

-In the ensuing chaos, Tidus is sucked into a portal with the aid of the swordsman and reawakens in the pre-industrial world of Spira.
-According to the locals, his home city of Zanarkand does exist in Spira, but as ruins: it was destroyed one thousand years previously.
+In the ensuing chaos, Tidus is sucked into a portal and reawakens in the pre-industrial world of Spira.
+According to the locals, his home still exists in Spira, but as ruins: it was destroyed one thousand years previously.

-Tidus soon learns of an invincible aquatic Goliath called Sin which terrorizes Spira, bringing destruction without reason and keeping the world locked in the dark ages.
-Only one method exists to defend against this monstrosity: a ritual that allows a "summoner" to temporarily destroy Sin and grant the world a short period of respite from its wrath (a Calm) before its inevitable return.
-Finding himself smitten by a young summoner named Yuna (and hoping to find a way back home), Tidus agrees to become one of her bodyguards and accompany her on her pilgrimage across Spira, a journey that ends in the holy ruins of Zanarkand.
+Tidus soon learns of Sin, an invincible aquatic Goliath which attacked Zanarkand and now terrorizes Spira, bringing destruction without reason and keeping them locked in the dark ages.
+Only one method exists to defend against it: A ritual which allows a "summoner" to temporarily destroy Sin and grant the world a period of respite from its wrath (the "Calm") before its inevitable return.
+Finding himself smitten with a young summoner named Yuna and hoping to find a way back home, Tidus agrees to become one of her guardians and accompany her on her pilgrimage across Spira; a journey which ends in the holy ruins of Zanarkand.

-An HD port of the game and its sequel was released for the PlayStation 3 and Vita in 2014 using character models made from scratch instead of simply upscaling the old ones.
-A PlayStation 4 version was released on May 12, 2015; this release gives players the choice to change between the newly remastered soundtrack and the original soundtrack from the menu.
+The PAL or "International" version of the game included more Bonus Bosses to fight, along with an "Expert" mode with a new Sphere Grid: there are fewer nodes and everybody starts out close to each other.
+It provides an early opportunity to mold characters Final Fantasy II-style, and isn't hard to use if you know what you're doing, but a beginner will wander around aimlessly without a goal in mind.
+HD ports of the game and its sequel were released for the PlayStation 3 and Vita in 2014; the production team used character models made from scratch instead of simply upscaling the old ones.
+A PlayStation 4 version was released on May 12, 2015: this release gives players a choice between the newly-rearranged soundtrack (which not everyone was wild about) and the original soundtrack.
 The compilation was then brought to Steam in May 2016.
 Finally, ports to the Nintendo Switch and Xbox One were released on April 11, 2019 in Japan and Asia and April 16, 2019 elsewhere.